starichkov/quarkus-micro-service/README.md

 Here is the list of features I am planning to add and use soon:

-- Redis client with health indicator
+- Redis client (with health indicator)
-- Scheduling tasks

 ## Docker support